 With a comprehensive 24 hanging rods spread over 2 tiers, SONGMICS Clothes Drying Rack is a great mid-range option if you’re looking for a family-friendly solution to dry all your clothes at once.

 You’ll get a 33 pounds total weight capacity and a user-friendly design that makes it easy to hang clothes and store it in between wash cycles.
 The wings open with ease and stay secure as you hang v-neck t-shirts and socks at the end of the week so everything is ready for ironing on Sunday.
 The adjustable height is also a fantastic feature, and it allows you to make the most of the space you have in your home, so if you’re concerned about things being too crowded, you won’t run into any issues.
+If you are looking for a perfect solution for storing your dirty clothes before washing, check out our guide to the best laundry hampers.

 24 Stainless steel rods